 - 3.2.1.
-Distribution of dolphin sightings made during monitoring surveys in December 2014 to February 2015 is shown in Figure 1.
-Similar to recent quarters, the majority of dolphin sightings made in the present quarter were concentrated in the northwestern end of the North Lantau region, with higher concentration near the northern boundary of the survey area and around Lung Kwu Chau (Figure 1).
+Distribution of dolphin sightings made during the HKLR03 monitoring surveys in December 2014 to February 2015 is shown in Figure 1.
+The majority of dolphin sightings made in the present quarter were concentrated in the northwestern end of the North Lantau region, with higher concentration near the northern boundary of the survey area and around Lung Kwu Chau (Figure 1).
 One exceptional sighting of a lone dolphin was made to the north of the airport, while dolphin did not appear at all in the rest of the North Lantau region. - 3.2.2.
-Notably, all dolphin sightings were made far away from the HKLR03/HKBCF reclamation sites or along the entire alignment of HKLR09 and Tuen Mun-Chek Lap Kok Link (TMCLKL) during this quarterly period (Figure 1). - 3.2.3.
+Notably, none of the dolphin groups were sighted in the vicinity of TMCLKL northern landfall or southern viaduct section, and the HKLR03/HKBCF reclamation site (Figure 1). - 3.2.3.
 Sighting distribution of the present impact phase monitoring period (December 2015 to February 2015) was compared to the one during the baseline monitoring period (September to November 2011).
 In the present quarter, dolphins have completely avoided the NEL region, which was in stark contrast to their frequent occurrence around the Brothers Islands and in the vicinity of HKBCF reclamation site during the baseline period (Figure 1).
-The nearly complete abandonment of NEL region by the dolphins has been consistently recorded in the past eight quarters, which have resulted in extremely low to zero dolphin encounter rate in this area. - 3.2.4.
+The nearly complete abandonment of NEL region by the dolphins has been consistently recorded in the past quarters, which have resulted in extremely low to zero dolphin encounter rate in this area. - 3.2.4.
 In NWL survey area, dolphin occurrence was also drastically different between the baseline and impact phase quarters.
 During the present impact monitoring period, much fewer dolphins occurred in the middle portion of North Lantau region than during the baseline period, where dolphins supposedly moved between their core areas around Lung Kwu Chau and the Brothers Islands (Figure 1).
 Moreover, more dolphins were sighted near Sha Chau and Black Point during the baseline period than during the present impact monitoring period (Figure 1).
-During the baseline period, a number of dolphin groups were sighted to the west of Chek Lap Kok airport (especially near the HKLR09 alignment) during the baseline period, while they have disappeared from this area during the present impact phase period.
+A number of dolphin groups were sighted to the west of Chek Lap Kok airport (especially near the HKLR09 alignment) during the baseline period, but they have disappeared from this area during the present impact phase period. - 3.2.5.

-- 3.2.5.
 Another comparison in dolphin distribution was made between the three quarterly periods of winter months in 2012-13, 2013-14 and 2014-15 (Figure 2).
 Among the three winter periods, no dolphin sighting was made in NEL in 2014-15, while there were two sightings made there in 2013-14, and eight sightings in 2012-13 (Figure 2).
 This clearly indicated a progressive decline in dolphin usage in NEL waters in the past few years. - 3.2.6.
 Moreover, dolphins regularly occurred in the middle and western portions of North Lantau waters (especially between Black Point and Lung Kwu Chau, as well as around Sha Chau) during the winter of 2012-13, but such usage has also progressively diminished in 2013-14 and 2014-15 (Figure 2).
 The temporal trend indicated that dolphin usage in the overall North Lantau region has greatly diminished during the winter months of the past few years.